Chicago police with guns drawn raid wrong home, crash 4-year-old's birthday, family claims

 Chicago Police told NBC News that they do not comment on pending litigation.

-Bures and her family were celebrating her son, T.J.'s, birthday in their basement apartment on the city's South Side, when 17 officers raided their home, according to the lawsuit filed in federal court in Chicago on Tuesday.
+Bures and her family were celebrating the birthday of her son, T.J., in their basement apartment on the city's South Side, when 17 officers raided their home, according to the lawsuit filed in federal court in Chicago on Tuesday.

-The officers entered the home with their guns pointed toward T.J. and his sister, Samari, 7, as well as other relatives, the complaint alleges.
+The officers entered the home with their guns pointed toward T.J. and his 7-year-old sister, Samari, as well as other relatives, the complaint alleges.

 "The children were afraid that they and their families were going to be shot," the lawsuit says.